-A polysomnogram monitors a person’s sleep habits overnight in a sleep lab.
-The sleep technologist will position tiny painless sensors to different points on the patient’s body to record brain waves, respiratory flow, blood oxygen level, muscle activity, heart rhythm, body position, and other body functions during sleep.
-Your sleep stages and cycles can be identified, as well as when and why your sleep is disturbed.
+Lab-PSG A polysomnogram monitors a person’s sleep habits overnight in a sleep lab.
+The sleep technologist will position tiny painless sensors to different points on the patient’s body to record brain waves, respiratory flow, blood oxygen level, muscle activity, heart rhythm, body position and other body functions during sleep.

 During a sleep study, the technologist is in constant video and audio contact with the patient, providing a safe, supportive environment with minimal anxiety.